 - On your shop table, position the upper board on the plywood base, centering it on the long axis (about 6 inches in from each end), and 2 1/2 inches in from the right edge of the plywood base.

 - Using your pencil, make a mark through the left end of the slots onto the plywood below.

 - Remove the upper board, then drill a clean 1/2-inch hole through the plywood at each of the two pencil marks.

 Recess the Bolt Head

-Remove the bolts, and using a 1/2" bevel-edged chisel, remove enough material to completely recess the bolt heads into the plywood base.
+- Remove the bolts, and use a 1/2-inch bevel-edged chisel to remove enough material to completely recess the bolt heads into the plywood base.

 05 of 10